Sure, you speak the same language.

 Once you have a solid grasp on these points, communication won’t be so difficult.
 Don’t worry if you don’t fully understand it yet.
 By the end of this article, you’ll have a much clearer grasp on how to communicate in your relationship and the simple steps that you can take today.

-Ready to end the miscommunication and frustrating conversations that only force you and your partner?
+Ready to end the miscommunication, blame, and frustrating conversations that only force you and your partner?
 Change is possible so let’s get started.

 If you were a machine, communication would be easy.
 You’d craft the message perfectly, send it with precision and receive it with equal accuracy.

 But the thing is… You aren’t a machine.